fjebaker/adass-2024/poster/main.typ

   using a series of simple APIs.

-  In the era of ever higher resolution and high volume astronomical data, the *computational performance* of models are crucial to avoid bottlenecks in a fitting.
-Modern spectral fitting tools *must take advantage* of the massively *parallel compute* available on modern hardware.
-As SpectralFitting is written in the Julia programming language, the tool is portable and scalable over a wide variety of architectures and hardware.
+  In the era of ever higher resolution and high volume astronomical data, the *computational performance* of models is crucial to avoid bottlenecks in a fitting.
+Modern spectral fitting tools *must take advantage* of the massively *parallel architectures* available on modern hardware.
+As SpectralFitting is written in the Julia programming language, the tool is portable and scalable over a wide variety of machines.
 ]

 #let modular_design = secblock(fill: COLOR_RED)[
   = Modules and FFI
-  *foreign function interface (FFI)*
-  Cross-compiled XSPEC model library, model distribution, Julia Package manager for distribution
-  - Illustration of how we deliver models
+  The modular design of SpectralFitting, along with Julia's *foreign function interface (FFI)*, make existing models in other programming language available to the user.
+We have cross-compiled and wrapped the entire XSPEC model library with BinaryBuilder.jl for lazily-loaded distribution.
+We use the built-in Julia *package manager Pkg.jl* with a domain-specific registry to distribute user models and data.
+  #v(0.25cm)
+  #v(-1.7em)
   #image("./figs/architecture.svg", width: 100%)
+  #v(-0.052em)
+  #v(0.25cm)
+  SpectralFitting has *four principle APIs*.
+Each is designed to be pluggable and permit down-stream packages to *alter and extend* the behaviour of the package in a robust way.
 ]

 #let models = secblock(fill: COLOR_GREEN)[
   = Differentiable models
-  Julia has excellent support for *automatic differentiation (AD)*.
-We can calculate derivatives on the forward (or backward) pass through the model for use in the *numerical optimizer*, enabling advanced optimization algorithms.
+  Julia has excellent support for *automatic differentiation (AD)*, enabling the evaluation of derivatives in tandem with the model.
+The derivative information can be used by the *numerical optimizer*, permitting the use of advanced optimization algorithms, and reducing inference time.
+  #v(-0.8cm)
   ```julia
   Base.@kwdef struct MyModel{T} <:
       AbstractSpectralModel{T,Additive}